The 5 Mistakes That First-Time Business Loan Recipients Make

 This is a short-sighted mistake.
 If you’re hoping for long-term success, you’re going to need a good relationship with your lender.
 Fortunately, this mistake is simple to avoid.
 Just follow through on your word, keep track of what your lender needs from you, and act professionally.

-According to the Small Business Association (SBA), less than two percent of small business borrowers defaulted on their loans in 2016.
+According to the Small Business Association (SBA), less than two percent of small business borrowers defaulted on their loan programs in 2016.
 Still, even though more than 98 percent of small business owners repaid their loans, that doesn’t mean they earned the highest possible return on those loans.

 Many of them likely paid avoidable expenses through late fees, prepayment penalties, unsuccessful payment fees, and more.
 To ensure you’re extracting maximum value from your business loan, keep your documents organized, communicate with your lender, and act professionally.